saringa/hack-a-slack/readme.md

 # Backlog

+## BUG: Error Handler in the Auth-Route
+Eslint-Error: Is expected to be handled, but it is working.

 ## Add comments
 As a hacker, it would be nice to add comments to a post (which could count as upvotes).